25+ Amazing Small Kitchen Design: Embracing Simplicity, Openness, And Modern Ideas On A Budget

 Read more

-Key Decisions Before Designing a Small Kitchen
+Key Decisions Before Designing A Small Kitchen

 Small kitchens demand clarity before anything else.
 Once cabinets are fixed and appliances are placed, options reduce quickly.
 In a small kitchen design, early decisions around layout, storage depth, and circulation matter far more than finishes or colours.